 All campus events where food is served or sold must have an approved Food Service Permit.

-In accordance with Erie County Department of Heath guidelines, the University at Buffalo prohibits the sale and distribution to the public of any foods by any student association, faculty or staff unless the foods are prepared in a kitchen that holds a valid Erie County Department of Health permit.
+In accordance with Erie County Department of Health guidelines, the University at Buffalo prohibits the sale and distribution to the public of any foods by any student association, faculty or staff unless the foods are prepared in a kitchen that holds a valid Erie County Department of Health permit.
 Preparation of food (including baked goods) in homes or dorms of individuals is not permitted.

 An Erie County Department of Health permit for Temporary Food Service will be required for all events that are open to the public.

 All requests should be submitted at least 14 days in advance of the event date or it will be automatically disapproved.
 This will allow sufficient time for Environment, Health & Safety and the Erie County Department of Health to review and process a food permit for the event.